Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Design: Unsupervised pretraining for LTR

-\textbf{Pretraining methods for tabular data:} There have been many unsupervised pretraining methods proposed for tabular data, which can be applied to the tabular LTR setting.
+\textbf{Pretraining methods for tabular data:} To address this gap, there have been many unsupervised pretraining methods proposed for tabular data, which can be applied to the tabular LTR setting.
 In this paper, we will evaluate (1) SCARF \citep{bahri2021scarf} and (2) DACL+ \citep{verma2021towards} which are contrastive learning methods \citep{chen2020simple}, (3) VIME-self \citep{yoon2020vime} and (4) SubTab \citep{ucar2021subtab} which are autoencoder based methods.
-These four methods are the most commonly-evaluated baselines in the pretraining literature for tabular data \citep{ucar2021subtab, hajiramezanali2022stab, levin2022transfer, majmundar2022met}.
+The four most commonly-evaluated baselines in the pretraining literature for tabular data are \citet{ucar2021subtab, hajiramezanali2022stab, levin2022transfer, majmundar2022met}.
+Our results suggest that many of these methods outperform GBDTs in the label-scarce regime (\Cref{sec:all pretrain comparisons}), in accordance with the main theme of this paper.
+However, the consistently best-performing methods in our experiments were more basic, domain-agnostic pretraining methods, which can be viewed as more primitive building blocks of some of the above methods.
+Surprisingly, they use \emph{less} domain knowledge of tabular data than these more sophisticated methods.

-\textbf{Domain-agnostic pretraining methods:} In the image setting, SimCLR \citep{chen2020simple} and SimSiam \citep{chen2021exploring} are two widely-adopted unsupervised pretraining methods.
-They rely on the idea that two slightly augmented variations of a data point should have similar representations.
-This simple idea generalizes across domains, so we apply it to tabular LTR.
-We discuss them below:
+Specifically, in the image setting, SimCLR \citep{chen2020simple} and SimSiam \citep{chen2021exploring} are two widely-adopted unsupervised pretraining methods.
+They use the idea that two variations of the same data point should have similar representations.
+This idea generalizes across domains, including tabular LTR.

 \textit{SimCLR \citep{chen2020simple}:} In a batch of $B$ query-groups, the feature vector $\boldsymbol{x}_{q,i}$ of $q$-th query group and its $i$-th item is stochastically augmented twice to obtain $\boldsymbol{x}_{q,i}^{(0)}$ and $\boldsymbol{x}_{q,i}^{(1)}$, which are called a \emph{positive pair}.
 In this paper, we use combinations of the following two augmentation strategies for all domain-agnostic pretraining methods: \textit{(a) Zeroing:} Zero out features selected randomly and i.i.d. with fixed probability. \textit{(b) Gaussian noise:} Add Gaussian noise of a fixed scale to all features.
 Further details are given in \cref{app:exp-details}.